Read about lecanemab, the medicine that's been newly approved by the FDA for the treatment of Alzheimer's disease.Learn more

 MyChart connects you to your health care team from the comfort and safety of home.
 With this secure, online tool you can manage your appointments and complete pre-visit tasks, communicate with your providers, and keep track of your test results and medications.

 Brain Health Research Programs

-The Neurological Institute advances research into disease of the brain and spine and conducts clinical therapeutic trials to support patients with neurological disorders.
+The Neurological Institute advances research into diseases of the brain and spine and conducts clinical therapeutic trials to support patients with neurological disorders.
 Our multidisciplinary research collaboration combines the expertise of clinical principal investigators with state-of-the-art imaging and data analysis to establish and implement new approaches to the treatment of neurological diseases.
-In addition, the Neurological Institute trains clinical fellows, full-time research fellows, and residents as next generation clinical research scientists.
+In addition, the Neurological Institute trains clinical fellows, full-time research fellows and residents as next generation clinical research scientists.

 For Medical Professionals

 The Lou Ruvo Center for Brain Health offers direct referral lines to ease the process of making a patient referral.